Difference Between an NPN and a PNP Transistor

 A PNP transistor functions the total opposite way.

-When there is no current at the base, the transistor is on and conducts across to power on the output load.
+As current is sinked from the base (flows out from the base to ground), the transistor is on and conducts across to power on the output load.

 So these are the main concepts of NPN vs PNP transistors.

 If you would like to search for more articles on this site for any topic, see our